Littlewood--Paley--Rubio de Francia inequality for unbounded Vilenkin systems: The proof of

 We divide each interval $I_{t,s}^{\varkappa,k}$ into 7 consecutive intervals of almost equal lengths: this is done by dividing each interval $\widetilde{I}_{t,s}^{\varkappa,k}\subset\mathbb{R}$ into 7 equal intervals and then we ``transfer'' these intervals back to $\Z_+$ in the same way as in the previous subsection; we omit the details.
 Each of the resulting intervals $I_{t,s}^{\varkappa, k; (j)}$, $1\le j\le 7$, satisfies

-and it is enough to prove the estimate for the square function with respect to each of the 7 families $\{I_{t,s}^{\varkappa, k; (j)}\}_{t,s, \varkappa, k}$.
+(here the second inclusion follows from the properties of Whitney decomposition while the first one is verified by a simple computation: for example, if we divide the segment $J=[-7,7]$ into 7 segments of equal length $J^{(j)}$, $1\le j\le 7$, then $J^{(7)}=[5,7]$ and $8J^{(7)}=[-2,14]$) and it is enough to prove the estimate for the square function with respect to each of the 7 families $\{I_{t,s}^{\varkappa, k; (j)}\}_{t,s, \varkappa, k}$.
 Therefore (in order to make notation less bulky) we may assume without loss of generality that

 and that for any fixed $t$ and $\varkappa\in\Omega_t$ we have

 for all $x$.